conor-williams/AOChaskell/README.md

    (it does everything)

 -- notes:
-o - you are going to need cabal aswell as ghc (will expand later)
+o - you are going to need cabal to install various packages aswell as ghc (will expand later)

 Start 10/09/2025
 Day 1 END 15/09/2025